-The ambitious project is the culmination of longstanding and ongoing collaborations between Liu and his colleagues at UCI and Caltech through the USC Neurorestoration Center.

-"With this grant, Dr. Liu and his counterparts at UCI and Caltech are poised to push the frontiers of medicine and engineering into unchartered territory," said Rohit Varma, MD, MPH, dean of the Keck School.
+The ambitious project is the culmination of longstanding and ongoing collaborations between Liu and his colleagues at UCI and Caltech through the USC Neurorestoration "With this grant, Dr. Liu and his counterparts at UCI and Caltech are poised to push the frontiers of medicine and engineering into unchartered territory,' said Rohit Varma, MD, MPH, dean of the Keck School.
 "It is this spirit of innovation that drives our clinician-scientists to find novel ways to prevent, treat or cure the most challenging health issues."
 The USC Neurorestoration Center is focused on developing new strategies for restoring neurological function for patients with neurological disabilities.
-This includes repair through regenerative medicine; replacing lost function with neuroprosthetics; and optimizing the function of the nervous system after injury.
+This includes repair through regenerative medicine; replacing lost function with neuroprosthetics; and optimizing the function of the nervous system after The National Science Foundation's Cyber-Physical Systems program provides funding for projects that integrate electronic, computing and information technologies to address critical problems.
+SEPTEMBER 22 • 2017 6 HSC Newsmakers A roundup of news items related to Keck Medicine of USC, which may include philanthropic donations, research grants, publication in academic journals and mentions in the news media: